About the University

-The University offers more than 100 graduate and undergraduate programs in the sciences and mathematics, business and public management, arts and humanities, health sciences, education and social work, music, and interdisciplinary studies.
+The University offers more than 118 undergraduate, 80+ graduate programs, and 5 doctoral programs in more than 50 fields of study.
 See Programs at West Chester for a complete listing of degree programs.
 Undergraduates are encouraged to participate in experiential learning opportunities, which range from internships to collaborative research with faculty members.
 Several years ago, WCU launched a Summer Undergraduate Research Institute that offers even more undergraduates the chance to pursue significant research.
 Service learning is an integral component of many courses at West Chester and the keystone of the Honors College.

 Currently, more than 17,000 undergraduate and graduate students are enrolled at West Chester University.
 WCU is one of the most sought-after universities in the mid-Atlantic region.
-We received more than 14,000 applications for the fall 2017 first-year class, which was comprised of 2,550 students.
+We received more than 15,500 applications for the Fall 2022 first-year class, which was composed of 3,006 students.
 We are the largest state-owned university in the Commonwealth of Pennsylvania and the premier state institution in such key measures as retention and graduation rates.
-Our entering students come from the top third of their high school class, and their SAT scores significantly outpace the state and national averages.
+On average, our entering students had a high school GPA of 3.5.

-Distance education — comprising both fully online and hybrid programs involving limited campus time — is helping WCU to meet enrollment demands.
-The University also offers a variety of programs at a Center City Philadelphia location, including an award-winning RN-to-BSN program in Nursing, a B.S. in Business Management, both a B.S.W. and M.S.W. in Social Work, an M.S. in Transformative Education and Social Change, an M.P.A. in Public Administration, and a Certificate in Urban Education.
+The University also offers a variety of programs at its Center City Philadelphia location, including an award-winning RN-to-BSN program in Nursing, a B.S. in Business Management, both a B.S.W. and M.S.W. in Social Work, an M.S. in Transformative Education and Social Change, an M.P.A. in Public Administration, and a Certificate in Urban Education.